How to Use a Proxy With Axios and Node.js

 })

-In the case of Quotes to Scrape, the website is made for web scraping.
-But a website like Amazon will make you fill out CAPTCHAs or log in if it detects that many requests have been made from the same address.
+In the case of Quotes to Scrape, the website is made for scraping.
+Websites like Amazon use advanced detection to trigger CAPTCHAs if they see high-volume traffic from a single IP or suspicious browser headers.
 For this reason, it's useful to add a proxy to your Axios requests.

 Here's an example: